 What to Do If Your Turtle Has a Soft Shell

 Since a hard shell is required for your turtle to remain happy and healthy, you need to act quickly if you notice that its shell becoming soft.
 Here is what you should do if your turtle has a soft shell.

 Determine the Cause

 The first thing you need to do if your turtle has a soft shell is to determine the cause.
 If your turtle is a baby, that is likely the cause, and you don’t have much to worry about.
 For an adult, check the lighting system and temperature.
 If either of those issues are off-balance or not suitable for turtles, address them accordingly.

 Supplement More Calcium

 See a Vet

-Unless your turtle is a baby, you should be alarmed if you notice your turtle has a soft shell.
-Most likely, your turtle is experiencing some form of metabolic bone disease as a side effect of poor diet, poor lighting, or poor temperature.
+Unless your turtle is a baby, you should be alarmed if you notice that your turtle has a soft shell.
+Most likely, your turtle is experiencing some form of metabolic bone disease as a side effect of poor diet, lighting, or temperature.
 The soft shell could also be caused by a bacterial infection.

 Next on your reading list: